Lilly Martin Spencer: Married life

 During her third year in Cincinnati she married Benjamin Rush Spencer on August 24, 1844.
 Benjamin Spencer was an Englishman who worked in the tailoring business; however once they were married he no longer pursued an independent career, instead dedicating himself to helping his wife both in household chores as well as with her artistic work.
 This made Mrs. Spencer the main breadwinner for the family.
 Although the Spencers did not run a traditional home, from all accounts they had a "singularly happy one".
-The Spencers had thirteen children, seven of whom grew to maturity.
-Although many feared that matrimony would end her career as an artist, it did not; she would become the most popular and widely reproduced female genre painter of the mid-19th century.
+Although many feared that matrimony would end her career as an artist, it did not; she became the most popular and widely reproduced female genre painter of the mid-19th century.
+The couple had 13 children together, of which seven survived into adulthood.

 The Spencers experienced chronic financial difficulties.
 In pursuit of greater opportunity they moved to New York City in 1848.
 There she was already known through exhibitions at the National Academy of Design and the American Art-Union.
-By the time the Spencers arrived in New York "art patronage was firmly in the hands of the middle class which was eager to ‘purchase’ culture, and quick to assert their preference for scenes which they could identify."
+By the time the Spencers arrived in New York "art patronage was firmly in the hands of the middle class which was eager to 'purchase' culture, and quick to assert their preference for scenes which they could identify."
 Lilly Martin Spencer easily filled this gap with domestic scenes, often using her own family and pets as models.
 In 1849 she produced her first major successful painting, Life's Happy Hour.
 Scholars have noted that due to the demand of the time Spencer was "able to combine her two roles, as artist and mother with a certain degree of success."
-Her works were all positive and devoid of tragedy, depicting endearing scenes of domesticity; academics have commented that in this period "her paintings exude an enthusiasm and happiness reminiscent of seventeenth-century Dutch art…(and are) enhanced by a disarming gaze directly toward the viewer or his inclusion in a coy flirtation, tease, or practical joke."
+Her works were all positive and devoid of tragedy, depicting endearing scenes of domesticity; Robin Bolton-Smith and Douglas Hyland have commented that in this period "her paintings exude an enthusiasm and happiness reminiscent of seventeenth-century Dutch art…(and are) enhanced by a disarming gaze directly toward the viewer or his inclusion in a coy flirtation, tease, or practical joke."